acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ### 1. Command File - `func_hello_world.json`

+This file is the "entry point".
+It describes the command to the language parser and contains the command documentation used for displaying help.

 Multiple JSON command files may point to a single Python function file containing multiple methods.
 They are linked through the `library` parameter in the JSON command file.

 Our `func_hello_world.json` file structure would look as follows: